Soma (drink): Vedic soma

-Vedic soma

 In the Vedas, the same word (soma) is used for the drink, the plant, and its deity.
 Drinking soma produces immortality (Amrita, Rigveda 8.48.3).
 Indra and Agni are portrayed as consuming soma in copious quantities.
 In the vedic ideology, Indra drank large amounts of soma while fighting the serpent demon Vritra.
 The consumption of soma by human beings is well attested in Vedic ritual.
 The Soma Mandala of the Rigveda is completely dedicated to Soma Pavamana, and is focused on a moment in the ritual when the soma is pressed, strained, mixed with water and milk, and poured into containers.

 These actions are described as a representation of a variety of things, including a king conquering territory, the Sun's journey through the cosmos, or a bull running to mate with cows (represented by the milk).
 The most important myth about Soma is about his theft.
 In it, Soma was originally held captive in a citadel in heaven by the archer Kṛśānu.
 A falcon stole Soma, successfully escaping Kṛśānu, and delivered Soma to Manu, the first sacrificer.
 Additionally, Soma is associated with the moon in the late Rigveda and Middle Vedic period.
 Sūryā, the daughter of the Sun, is sometimes stated to be the wife of Soma.

+In the Vedas, soma "is both a plant and a god."
 The Rigveda (8.48.3) says:

-Stephanie W. Jamison and Joel P. Brereton translates this as:

 We have drunk the soma; we have become immortal; we have gone to the light; we have found the gods.